chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 = Can I add more than one question to a poll? =

 You can have only one question per poll.
-If you want to ask more than one question, you have to create a poll for each one.

 == Screenshots ==